-Table 8 provides a narrative description of spills or leaks that occurred at each Port facility in 2016.
-This table will be updated annually.
-A list of significant spills or leaks that occurred on the Port between March 1992 and December 2015 were included in previous System Wide Reports (SWR) and Annual Reports.
+Table 9 provides a narrative description of spills or leaks that occurred at each Port facility in 2018 (Appendix A).
+This table is updated annually.
+A list of significant spills or leaks that occurred on the Port between March 1992 and December 2017 were included in previous System Wide Reports (SWR) and Annual Reports.